 Calculating the lens implant power precisely can reduce nearsightedness, farsightedness, and astigmatism.
 There are lens implants available that are designed to reduce astigmatism.
 These lens implants are inserted in the eye at the time of cataract surgery and are effective for treating moderate amounts of astigmatism.
 Higher amounts of astigmatism can be better dealt with intraoperatively or postoperatively with small corneal incisions or with LASIK after healing from the cataract surgery is complete.
 To achieve the best results, we are one of the few practices in the state of Colorado that have the state of the art IOL Master which uses wave front technology to measure the length of the eye.
 Obtaining the most accurate measurement of the length of the eyeball is critical to reaching the desired refractive outcome.
 This is used along with the traditional ultrasound measuring devices to have the highest accuracy possible.

-If you have cataracts, Dr. Tripp and Dr. Solomon would be happy to discuss whether your eyes are ready for cataract surgery as well as all of the details of surgery with you.
+If you have cataracts, Dr. Tripp and Dr. Montgomery would be happy to discuss whether your eyes are ready for cataract surgery as well as all of the details of surgery with you.
 Please call our office for an appointment.